-TriMas Aerospace's manufacturing facilities are located in the United States, and it exports products to Europe, South America and Asia.
+TriMas Aerospace's manufacturing facilities are located in the United States and Canada.
+In addition to TriMas Aerospace's facilities in California, we are also ramping up a new facility in Mesa, Arizona.
+Given the nature of the components TriMas Aerospace manufactures, it can ship products efficiently to Europe, South America and Asia.